EXPLORE CAPE TOWN

 Study and play in one of the world’s most beautiful places.
-This theoretical and practical course in film and digital photography has been designed for a visitor to complete within the duration of a 3-month holiday visa.
+This theoretical and practical course in film and digital photography has been designed to get up to speed with all the necessary basics within a three month period whilst pursuing other interests or working part-time.

 The programme focuses on technical digital photography skills and wet darkroom photography skills, in conjunction with the necessary image management, post-production and image output workflows.

 The course runs for four 3-hour sessions weekly either in the morning or the afternoon.
 The remainder of the time is either dedicated to working on course projects or to explore Cape Town and its surroundings on your own.
 At the end of this course, you will be required to submit work for exhibition purposes for the end-of-term show.
 You will receive a 25% discount on Photobooks and printing, and 20% on framing of your coursework at Orms.
 Included, too, is 1 x 25 Kentmere student paper, 2 rolls of film, and all chemicals for the darkroom component.APPLY QUICK LINK